-A student who believes that he or she has encountered a violation of the policies listed herein is encouraged to notify the associate dean of law student services as early as possible after the incident.
+A student who believes that he or she has encountered a violation of the policies listed herein is encouraged to notify the disability services coordinator and/or associate dean of law student services as early as possible after the incident.
 In the event that the party against whom the grievance is filed is the associate dean for law student services, then the grievance shall be filed with the associate dean for academic affairs.
-The associate dean for law student services (or the Academic Dean) may dispose of the matter informally or refer it for hearing to a hearing by the ADA appeals panel.
+The associate dean for law student services (or the associate dean for academic affairs) may dispose of the matter informally or refer it for a hearing to the ADA Appeals Panel.

 If the matter is handled informally and the aggrieved student agrees with its disposition, the disposition shall be final.
-If the matter is handled informally and the aggrieved student disagrees with its disposition, a hearing the ADA Appeals panel shall be held.
+If the matter is handled informally and the aggrieved student disagrees with its disposition, a hearing by the ADA Appeals Panel shall be held.

-Before final action on a grievance, the associate dean for law student services (or the Academic Dean) may impose any appropriate measure on an interim basis when there is reasonable cause to believe that such action is needed for the health, safety, or welfare of the student or other members of the Law School community or to avoid disruption to the academic process.
+Before final action on a grievance, the associate dean for law student services (or the associate dean for academic affairs) may impose any appropriate measure on an interim basis when there is reasonable cause to believe that such action is needed for the health, safety, or welfare of the student or other members of the Law School community or to avoid disruption to the academic process.
 Notice shall be given expeditiously of action hereunder.
 Where interim measures are imposed, the grievance process shall proceed in an expedited manner.